-There are numerous ways to check for healthy endothelial function (also known as veinal and arterial health), but perhaps the most efficient and least invasive option available is the EndoPAT test.
-The Holistic Healing Heart Center is able to offer EndoPAT testing to our patients who want to receive information about their cardiovascular health.
-For a long time, healthcare professionals have recognized the status of endothelial dysfunction as the canary in the coal mine of cardiovascular disease, the earliest detectable sign of something to be concerned about.
+Find an advanced EndoPAT testing for endothelial function tests in Burbank location and Los Angeles.
+Get relief from congestive heart failure disease and cardiac high blood pressure disease.
+Take charge of your cardiovascular wellness with a trusted diagnostic service.
+There are several methods to assess the health of the endothelium function tests, which refers to the health of veins and arteries.
+However, the EndoPAT test is likely the most effective and least intrusive option.
+The Holistic Healing Heart Center is able to offer EndoPAT testing to our patients who want to receive information about their cardiovascular health (couses congestive heart failure).
+For a long time, healthcare professionals have recognized the status of endothelial dysfunction as the canary in the coal mine of cardiovascular disease (cardiac heart failure), the earliest detectable sign of something to be concerned about.
 It is not only easily detectable, but reversible, unlike more advanced cardiovascular issues such as high cholesterol.

 What is EndoPAT Testing?

-EndoPAT testing is an FDA-cleared form of assessing endothelial function.
-The endothelium is the membrane that forms the inner lining of all blood vessels, and controls how your blood vessels dilate or constrict to affect blood pressure throughout your body.
+EndoPAT testing is an FDA-cleared form of assessing endothelial function test.
+The endothelium constitutes the inner membrane lining of all blood vessels, regulating the dilation or constriction of your blood vessels to impact high blood pressure disease across your entire body.
 Endothelial cells perform a vital role in ensuring the homeostasis of the body (the equilibrium necessary for regular function), regulating inflammation, oxidative stress, and auto-immune disease.

-The test itself is administered in a similar way to how blood pressure is measured.
+The test itself is administered in a similar way to how high blood pressure disease is measured.
 Your arteries’ blood flow is measured before and after a blood pressure cuff has been applied, by placing a finger (usually the index finger) in a small device.
 The procedure is non-invasive, no blood is drawn, and the procedure typically takes around 15 minutes.
-The test can identify conditions that may lead to risk factors such as high blood pressure.
+The test can identify conditions that may lead to risk factors such as high blood pressure, congestive heart failure, and cardiac heart failure.
 The EndoPAT test is favored by many health professionals including the team at the Holistic Healing Heart Center because of its non-invasive nature, its reliable, reproducible nature, and ease of use.

 Assessing Endothelial Vasodilator Function

-- Securing a full profile of the patient’s physical, mental, and emotional history, as well as an understanding of their lifestyle.
+- Ensuring a comprehensive record of the patient’s physical, mental, and emotional background, along with a grasp of their lifestyle.

 - Make sure that you are comfortable in the room where you are going to be tested, so that your body presents neutral results.
 The area you are tested in ought to be quiet, dimly-lit, and temperature-controlled.